Sampling random graphs with specified degree sequences: Materials and Methods

 \section{Materials and Methods}

-The Markov chain Monte Carlo algorithms described by Fosdick et al. guarantee that the resulting stationary distribution is uniform over graphs with the specified degree sequence and graph space, except for very few loopy graphs that do not allow multi-edges~\cite{nishimura2018connectivity}.
-A graph space is chosen by specifying whether self-loops are allowed or not, whether multi-edges are allowed or not, and whether the graph is vertex- or stub-labeled (Fig.~\ref{EightGraphSpaces}).
-In a vertex-labeled graph, each vertex has a distinct label, whereas in a stub-labeled graph, each stub has a distinct label and hence each vertex can be identified by the unique set of stubs attached to it.
-When a graph is vertex-labeled, the permutations of the stubs attached to a particular vertex are indistinguishable, and hence when multi-edges are present, “crossing” two “parallel” edges does not create another distinct graph.
-For example, a co-authorship network can be viewed as a vertex-labelled multigraph because it would be nonsensical to match author $A$’s first collaboration with author $B$ to author $B$’s second collaboration with author $A$.
-On the other hand, when a graph is stub-labeled, crossed edges and parallel edges have different meanings because the different orderings of the stubs attached to each vertex imply distinct patterns of interaction in the underlying system.
-For example, in a friendship network where each node represents a cohort of students at a school, and stubs represent students in that cohort, every possible matching of stubs represents a distinct set of friendships.
-Hence, such a network would be stub-labeled.
-See Ref.~\cite{fosdick2018configuring} for additional examples of vertex-labeled and stub-labeled networks.
+The Markov chain Monte Carlo algorithm described by Fosdick et al. guarantees that the resulting stationary distribution of the MCMC is uniform over graphs with the specified degree sequence and graph space (except for a rare subset of loopy graphs without multi-edges~\cite{nishimura2018connectivity}).
+A graph space is chosen by specifying (1) whether self-loops are allowed or not, (2) whether multi-edges are allowed or not, and (3) whether the graph is vertex- or stub-labeled (Fig.~\ref{EightGraphSpaces}).
+In a vertex-labeled graph, the vertices have distinct labels, while the stubs do not; whereas in a stub-labeled graph, each stub has a distinct label and hence each vertex can be identified by the unique set of stubs attached to it.
+For example, the stub-labeled graph with the exact same stub-connections as in Fig.~\ref{EightGraphSpaces}h, except where stub $p$ is attached to stub $r$, and $q$ to $s$, would be distinguishable from the stub-labeled graph in Fig.~\ref{EightGraphSpaces}h; but they would not be distinct in a vertex-labeled space as both would be the same graph shown in Fig.~\ref{EightGraphSpaces}g.

+A co-authorship network can be viewed as a vertex-labeled multigraph.
+If authors $A$ and $B$ have co-authored two papers, it would be nonsensical to match author $A$’s first collaboration stub with author $B$’s second collaboration stub or vice versa.
+In contrast, a network depicting an inter-school chess tournament is best viewed as stub-labeled with each node representing a school and stubs representing students in each school.
+Two students will be connected if they play a game against each other.
+Hence, every possible matching of stubs represents a distinct set of games among students, and such a network would be stub-labeled.
+See~\cite{fosdick2018configuring} for additional examples of vertex-labeled and stub-labeled networks.